gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Adapting our Vertex Shader

 The vertex shader we wrote earlier needs some rewriting to support non-Vertex Amplified rendering.
 That can be done easily with [Metal function constants](https://developer.apple.com/documentation/metal/using_function_specialization_to_build_pipeline_variants).
 If you don't know what they are or how to use them, please refer to the linked article first.
-They basically allow us to compile one shader binary and then conditionally enable / disable things in it when using it to build render or compute pipelines.
+They allow us to compile one shader binary and then conditionally enable / disable things in it when using it to build render or compute pipelines.
 Take a look:

 ```metal
 typedef struct {